top of page

 What does a fully implemented Safe System look like at local and mayoral level?

-• Suzy Charman, Executive Director, Road Safety Foundation
+Margaret Winchcomb, Deputy Executive Director, PACTS and Suzy Charman, Executive Director, Road Safety Foundation

-Panel and Q & A with members of the Safe Systems Network
+Followed by panel discussion and Q & A with members of the Safe Systems Network

 How can devolved powers be used to transform political accountability for road danger?